Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

     ref: #1
 ✔   found 0 problems, 0 warnings
 ```

+With that we have made sure our commits always have reference ticket number.

 ### Server side commits check
 Commitlint can also be [configured with CI server](https://commitlint.js.org/#/guides-ci-setup) to ensure that all commits are linted correctly and never skipped with `--no-verify` argument.